ucsp09/UCSPRATHYUSH_TDDJUNIT/TDDJUNIT/README.md

         mvn compile (Compiles the src files)
-        mvn test   (Compiles and Runs the test file) If you dont have maven installed then execute the following commands form the same path.
+        mvn test   (Compiles and Runs the test file) If you dont have maven installed then execute the following commands from the same path.

         Windows
         javac -cp . com\ucsp09\app\App.java com\ucsp09\app\AppTest.java (Compiling)